PolymerElements/app-layout/app-toolbar/README.md

 </app-toolbar>
 ```

-Add a button in the left and right side of the toolbar.
+Add a button to the left and right side of the toolbar.

 ```html
 <app-toolbar>